verekia/js-stack-from-scratch/tutorial/12-flow/README.md

 - You can now add `// @flow` in every `.js` and `.jsx` file under `src`, run `npm test` or `npm start`, and add type annotations everywhere Flow asks you to do so.

+**Note**: The `"parser": "babel-eslint"` that I made you write in `package.json` is actually included in the `"plugin:flowtype/recommended"` config, so you can now remove it for a more minimal `package.json`.

 One counterintuitive case is the following, for `src/client/component/message.jsx`:

 ```javascript